Browse

 Subject: Environment

-Keywords: built environment, Estidama, green buildings rating systems, Pearl Rating System, Renewable and Sustainable Energy, United Arab Emirates, water–energy nexus
+Keywords: built environment, Estidama, green buildings rating systems, Pearl Rating System, Sustainability, United Arab Emirates, water–energy nexus

 The green building rating system within the sustainability framework of the United Arab Emirates (UAE), the Pearl Rating System (PRS), similar to most international rating systems such as LEED, considers several strategies, regulations, and policies to improve the energy and water performance in buildings.
 However, the applicability of considering water as part of energy or the fact that the utilization of energy mandates the usage of water seems unexplored and is not yet included in any of the existing building rating systems.
 A unified approach of water and energy resources is thus vital for future considerations in energy policy, planning, and the inclusion of the same in the sustainability rating systems.
 This paper investigated, as a case study, the prospects of water−energy nexus in the prevailing UAE green building rating system—PRS—to uncover whether any water conservation strategy has an adverse effect on energy and vice versa.
 The review revealed that the major shortcomings o... [more]